cxli233/FriendsDontLetFriends/README.md

 This has to be the first one.
 Means separation plots are some of the most common in scientific publications.
-We have groups, which contains multiple observations; they may have different means, variances, and distributions.
+We have two or more groups, which contains multiple observations; they may have different means, variances, and distributions.
+The task of the visualization is to show the means and the spread (dispersion) of the data.

 ![No Bar Plots for Means Separation](https://github.com/cxli233/FriendsDontLetFriends/blob/main/Results/dont_bar_plot.png)